-of Housing and Urban Development and Department of Defense, 13 IER Cases 1 (U.S.C.A.
+&lt;sup>12 The Privacy Act of 1974, 5 U.S.C. § 552a (1989).
+In American Fed'n of Gov't Employees v.
+Dep't of Hous. and Urban Dev. and Dep't of Defense, 13 IER Cases 1 (U.S.C.A.
 D.C.
 Cir.
 1997), Department of Defense employees failed to prove that questions on a security clearance questionnaire asking employees to disclose information concerning arrests, financial difficulties, and mental health or drug and alcohol problems violated their constitutional right to privacy and the Privacy Act.
 The Court of Appeals held that the employees' privacy interests were diminished where the information was not publicly disseminated and measures existed to protect confidentiality.
-The court referred to Section 552a(b) of the Privacy Act which states that no agency shall disclose any records without the prior written consent of the employee except under certain limited exceptions, none of which would permit public dissemination of the information gathered by DOD.
-But see Doe v. the United States, 132 F.3d 1430 (Fed.
+The court referred to Section 552 a(b) of the Privacy Act which states that no agency shall disclose any records without the prior written consent of the employee except under certain limited exceptions, none of which would permit public dissemination of the information gathered by DOD.
+But see Doe v.
+U.S., 132 F.3d 1430 (Fed.
 Cir.
-1997), where a military officer was successful in a claim against the United States under the Tucker Act where the Air Force wrongfully obtained information used to discharge the officer in direct violation of a state court protective order restricting all access to the records in question.
+1997), where a military officer was successful in a claim against the United States under the Tucker Act where the Air Force wrongfully obtained information used to discharge the records in question.

-13 In Pippinger v.
-Rubin, 123 F.3d 519 (19th Cir.
+&lt;sup>13 In Pippinger v.
+Rubin, 129 F.3d 519 (10th Cir.
 1997) an Internal Revenue Service manager, John Pippinger, was suspended from service without pay because of a romantic relationship with a subordinate.
-Pippinger appealed the discipline, and some four IRS employees, including the district director and two labor relations specialists reviewed Pippinger's personnel records in considering Pippinger's appeal of the discipline.
-Pippinger claimed in a federal court action that the district director violated the Privacy Act by disclosing Pippinger's records to the staff members.
-The trial court and the court of appeals rejected this argument holding that the staff members "needed to know" the information to recommend a disposition of Pippinger's appeal.
+Pippinger appealed the discipline, and some four IRS employees, including the district director and two labor relations specialists reviewed Pippinger's personnel records in considering Pippinger's appeal of the discition about federal employees unless it would be required under the Freedom of Information Act.